Priority area: digitalisation of energy supply

 Current projects to help consumers benefit from the digitalisation of energy supply include:

 - Demand response requests from PIAC/TEC/TAI, SA Government and AEC seek, in various ways, to put demand response directly into the wholesale market to effectively ‘compete’ with generation to meet demand.
-Demand response as an alternative to peak, high cost generation, should mean lower peak wholesale prices.
-As part of the 2020 retail energy competition review we are considering the consumer protections framework required to ensure demand response can be rolled out to small customers.
+Demand response can be an alternative to peak, high cost generation.

 - Updating regulatory framework for embedded networks: recommends changes to laws and rules to give the growing number of people in private networks the same protections as customers who are directly connected to the grid.
 Embedded networks can include innovative products and services such as on-site solar generation, battery storage and demand management services.
 These can offer important benefits to customers provided they are appropriately regulated and customers are fully informed when they sign up to these deals which can last for many years.